 Infogr.am: Create Infographic and Online Chart

 One of the most interesting tools is available for free on the internet is infogr.am, that lets you create a variety of computer graphics with many personalize options.

 With Infogr.am, creating the data flow is very simple, and you have a large number of designs to choose from , with different ways of organizing information that will depend on what we capture on our infographic.

 Data is added via form, which is very convenient and you end up saving a lot of time.
 The form is like using Google Docs, so if you have used Google doc you will find it very convenient When we have to make some eventual report with concrete data.
 Being free, it’s an interesting way to apply computer graphics to individual businesses.

-This is another tool to create customized infographics based on one premise: to tell stories with specifics detail.
+This is another data visualization tools to create customized infographics based on one premise: to tell stories with specifics detail.
 This tool is ideal for those who do not want to waste too much time in creating infographics, since it comes with preloaded templates.